 “Well, good luck.
 You really did it this time.
 Everyone knows it’s me who you say was your first boyfriend.”

 “Well, if we’re going to talk, it better not be in a bathroom.”

 “Call me at home.
 Thanks for dumping that kid on us.”

 He dives back into the pool.

-As I walk away, I realized the old me would be shaking, but I’m not.
+As I walk away, I realize the old me would be shaking, but now I am not.
 Jace gives me the thumbs up.
 I sign to him, “Do you read all my thoughts?”

 He signs, “Only when I want to.”